 Emissions were estimated both for the case of constant and time-varying emissions from Berlin.
 For constant emissions, the estimates were essentially bias-free.
-With a total of about 60 plumes observed by a constellation of 6 satellites, the uncertainty (RMSD) of the mean emission estimate was of the order of 0.3 Mt yr-1 for the low-noise ( $\sigma{VEG50}$ = 0.5 ppm) and 0.7 Mt yr-1 for the high-noise ( $\sigma{VEG50}$ = 1.0 ppm) CO2 instrument.
+With a total of about 60 plumes observed by a constellation of 6 satellites, the uncertainty (RMSD) of the mean emission estimate was of the order of 0.3 Mt yr-1 for the low-noise (σ{VEG50} = 0.5 ppm) and 0.7 Mt yr-1 for the high-noise (σ{VEG50} = 1.0 ppm) CO2 instrument.
 This corresponds to a relative uncertainty of only 2.0% and 3.9% of the emissions of Berlin of 16.9 Mt yr-1.
 For time-varying emissions, the standard deviations were similarly small but a small seasonal bias appeared, because the sensitivity to emissions, which was deduced from the constant emissions tracer, did not perfectly represent the sensitivity of the XCO2 signal at satellite overpass time to time-varying emissions.
 Our analysis did not estimate annual emissions in the case of time-varying emissions, because this would require incorporating information on the diurnal and day-to-day variation of the emissions.

-ESA Project SMARTCARB 💙 Empa Final Report Study on use of satellite measurements of auxiliary reactive trace gases for fossil fuel carbon dioxide emission estimation contract no 4000119599/16/NL/FF/mg Max Planck Institute for Biogeochemistry
+ESA Project SMARTCARB 🧐 Empa Study on use of satellite measurements of Materials Science and Technology Final Report auxiliary reactive trace gases for fossil fuel ETH zürich carbon dioxide emission estimation contract no 4000119599/16/NL/FF/mg Max Planck Institute for Biogeochemistry